openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

    access
    array

-Two basic operations with array elements are taking elements out of and putting elements into an array.
-Both operations use the ``[ ]`` operator and index expression for that.
+Two basic operations with array elements take elements out of, and put elements into an array by using the ``[ ]`` operator and index expression.

-Another important operation implemented as the read-only field ``length`` which allows to know the number of elements in the array.
+Another important operation is the read-only field ``length``.
+It allows knowing the number of elements in the array.

-The syntax for built-in array type is below:
+The example of syntax for thebuilt-in array type is below:

 .. index::
    array element